-North: RA- Scattered single-family residences South: RA - One single-family residence and farmland East: RA - Woodlands West: RA - One (1) single-family residence
+North: RA- Scattered single-family residences South: RA - One single-family residence and farmland East: RA - Woodlands West: RA - One (1) single-family residence Anticipated Density: Under the current zoning, the site could yield 70-75 single-family lots.

-Anticipated Density:

-Under the current zoning, the site could yield 70-75 single-family lots.

 Under the proposed zoning, the site could yield 140-145 single-family lots.

-The anticipated build-out for is 2-5 years.
+The anticipated build-out is 2-5 years.
 Fiscal Note: No cost to the City.
 Recommendation: In staff's opinion, the request is in compliance with Horizons: Greenville's Community Plan and the Future Land Use Plan Map.
 "In compliance with the comprehensive plan" should be construed as meaning the requested zoning is (i) either specifically recommended in the text of the Horizons Plan (or addendum to the plan) or is predominantly or completely surrounded by the same or compatible and desirable zoning and (ii) promotes the desired urban form.
 The requested district is considered desirable and in the public interest, and staff recommends approval of the requested rezoning.

-If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows:

-"Motion to recommend approval of the proposed rezoning, to advise that it is consistent with the comprehensive plan and other applicable plans, and to adopt the staff report which addresses plan consistency and other matters."

-If the Planning and Zoning Commission determines to recommend denial of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows:

-"Motion to recommend denial of the proposed rezoning, to advise that it is inconsistent with the comprehensive plan or other applicable plans, and to adopt the staff report which addresses plan consistency and other matters."
+The Planning and Zoning Commission voted to approve the request at its September 15, 2015 meeting.
+If the City Council determines to approve the zoning map amendment, a motion to adopt the attached zoning map amendment ordinance will accomplish this.
+The ordinance includes the statutorily required statement describing whether the action taken is consistent with the comprehensive plan and explaining why Council considers the action taken to be reasonable and in the public interest.
+If City Council determines to deny the zoning map amendment, in order to comply with this statutory requirement, it is recommended that the motion be as follows: Motion to deny the request to rezone and to make a finding and determination that the rezoning request is inconsistent with the adopted comprehensive plan including, but not limited to, Objective UF 15 to annex land and extend the ETJ when feasible, and further that the denial of the rezoning request is reasonable and in the public interest due to the rezoning request does not promote, in addition to the furtherance of other goals and objectives, the safety and general welfare of the community by locating greater densities in areas that are accessible to public water and/or sewer service,